Joseph Lamelas

-Joseph Lamelas is a Cuban-American cardiothoracic surgeon, working in Miami, Florida, who developed the "Miami method", a technique for minimally invasive approach to aortic valve replacement and repair.
+Joseph Lamelas is a Cuban-American cardiothoracic surgeon who is the Director with the Center for Minimally Invasive Heart Surgery at NCH Rooney Heart Institute in Naples, Florida.
+Lamelas developed the "Miami Method", a technique for minimally invasive approach to aortic valve replacement and repair.

-He is board certified in general surgery, cardiac surgery, thoracic surgery, and surgical critical care, and is a member of the American Association for Thoracic Surgery (AATS) and the Society of Thoracic Surgeons (STS).
+He is board certified in thoracic surgery and a member of the American Association for Thoracic Surgery (AATS) and the Society of Thoracic Surgeons (STS).

 Lamelas had previous appointments at The University of Miami Health System, Mount Sinai Medical Center (Miami), Baylor College of Medicine, St. Luke's Hospital (Houston, Texas), and The Texas Heart Institute.

-Legal Issues
+Legal issues

-On June 24, 2024, Lamelas was mentioned specifically by the Department of Justice in Medicaid fraud.
-Specifically, he was named as one of the "three heart surgeons who performed at St. Luke’s - engaged in a regular practice of running two operating rooms at once and delegating key aspects of extremely complicated and risky heart surgeries to unqualified medical residents."
+On June 24, 2024, Lamelas was mentioned by the Department of Justice in Medicaid fraud.
+Specifically, he was named as one of the "three heart surgeons who performed at St. Luke's - engaged in a regular practice of running two operating rooms at once and delegating key aspects of extremely complicated and risky heart surgeries to unqualified medical residents."